14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-first-day.md

 > Safari is the North Korea of browsers.
 They don’t usually say what they are working on.

 Responsive initially meant quick to react.
 Speed is part of responsive.
-Images are most part of the website and they are not inadequately responsive.
+Images are the most part of the website and they are not inadequately responsive.

 He emphasised the importance of keeping the responsive images solution in the HTML instead of Javascript.